All the crap jobs I've ever done

 I reckon the sight of that would be enough to turn most people vegetarian, or at least make them switch to free-range chicken.
 Not me though.
 I still happily eat large quantities of battery chicken to this day.

 After just seven weeks, they fired me for not caring enough about the work, which was fair enough, to be honest.
-I hadn't made any effort to learn anything and I obviously had no passion for cutting up packets of chicken.
+I'd made no effort to learn anything and I obviously had no passion for cutting up packets of chicken.

 I was pleased they fired me though because they gave me a month's redundancy pay (£1,000), which is essentially getting paid for doing nothing.